Governance in daily operations

 Escalation

-Route the unresolved item
+Route the exception

 Missing details, overdue steps or unresolved matters are handed over to the designated function.